nirvdrum/nirvdrum.com/_posts/2022-04-11-truffle-language-embedding.md

 I started this project working with the Native Image C API.
 When you write a `@CEntryPoint` method using _try-with-resources_ for managing the polyglot context, as in Example 7, you have a completely self-contained function you can call from C.
 Here, too, I thought everything looked nice and tidy.
-Java functions exposed with `@CEntryPoint` should be self-contained, which is forced by requiring the method to be `static`.
+Java functions exposed with `@CEntryPoint` are supposed to be self-contained; they must be _static_ and they only have access to their parameters and other _static_ data.
-You can access other `static` data, but that runs all the typical risks with using global values.

 ```java
 @CEntryPoint(name = "distance_polyglot_no_cache")